sasharoover/navigation-service/project.md

  * Back
  * Logout

 #7.
-Project management, self reflection - Zelalem
+Project management, self reflection
-##List the realized working hours, that is, how many hours did this work really take.
-List the hours separately per person.
-Was it difficult to estimate workload, how much the estimation differed from real working hours?
-What would you do differently on the next project?
-Was your project success, would you buy your product?
-What was the most difficult part in the documentation?
-Is there something that you were not satisfied with?
-Grading
+ #Working hours
+ Aleksandr Tikachev : 25 hours
+	Jeremy Kyejo :36 hours
+	Bilen Gerawork : 30 hours
+	Masinde Masinde : 25 hours
+	Zelalem Aragie :25 hours
+ * It was difficult because in real work situation there is a person whose job is to right down the hours for you and moreover the person also notes down these working hours from start.
+ *  We would take more time off from school (other courses) to concentrate on this kind of project.
+ * We would definetly buy this product.
+I mean who wouldn't enjoy and have fun with this navigation service.
+ * The most difficult part would be the requirements (functional and non functional) and system architecture.